Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/usage-guidelines.md

 #### ❌ **WRONG: Replacing default implementations without testing**
 Avoid replacing default implementations without thorough testing.
 Default implementations are used throughout the system and changing them can have widespread effects.

+### **4. GroupingId Integration Violations**

+#### ❌ **WRONG: Mixing old and new grouping approaches**
+Avoid mixing the old entity type-based grouping with the new `groupingId` approach.
+This can lead to inconsistent behavior and incorrect results.

+#### ❌ **WRONG: Changing non-grouping aspects**
+Avoid modifying delimiters, display type behavior, or other aspects that should remain unchanged.
+The groupingId integration only affects the grouping logic, not the formatting or display behavior.

 ## 📋 **Best Practices**

 ### **1. Registry Usage**